Common Causes of Shoulder Pain after a Car Accident in Sarasota

 Shoulder pain after a car accident is often the result of mild to moderate bruising.
 A bruise or contusion is caused by a direct blow to the body that damages muscle fibers and other soft tissues.
 These injuries often result in localized pain and/or swelling.

 Shoulder pain can also be caused by strains of shoulder muscles and tendons or sprains of shoulder ligaments.
-Common symptoms can include pain, swelling, bruising and a limited range of motion.
+Common symptoms can include pain, swelling, bruising, and a limited range of motion.

 Rotator Cuff Tears

 The force impact involved in a car accident can also cause rotator cuff injuries involving damage to the muscles and tendons responsible for securing the top of the arm within the socket of the shoulder.
 Common symptoms of these types of acute rotator cuff tears include severe pain and weakness within the upper arm.
 It can take some time to resolve these injuries, so ensuring your Florida accident settlement for a rotator cuff injury is adequate is extremely important.

 Remember, symptoms of a severe shoulder injury are not always apparent at the scene of an accident.
-If you suspect that you may have sustained a serious injury such a fracture or rotator cuff tear, seek medical attention as quickly as possible.
+If you suspect that you may have sustained a serious injury such as a fracture or rotator cuff tear, seek medical attention as quickly as possible.

 In the event that you have been seriously injured in an accident that was caused by someone else’s negligence, you may be able to seek financial compensation for your injuries by pursuing a personal injury claim.